 -manage laboratory operations

-Where do medical technologists work?
+Where do medical laboratory scientists work?

-Most clinical laboratory scientists begin their professional careers working in a laboratory in an acute care or community hospital.
+Most medical laboratory scientists begin their professional careers working in a laboratory in an acute care or community hospital.
 However, job opportunities also exist in physician offices, public health laboratories, reference laboratories, research laboratories, and forensic laboratories.

 Who should consider this profession?